NelsonPython/tuningGuides/DeepLearning.md

 - Post-Training Quantization (PTQ), which is supported by most AI frameworks.
 - Quantization-Aware-Training (QAT), which inserts the  FakeQuantization node into the FP32 model when the training converges.
 It increases the quantization-induced noise.
 During the backpropagation stage of the training, the model weights fall into a finite interval which results in better quantization precision.
 - Dynamic Quantization (DQ) is very similar to PTQ.
 They are both quantization methods used on post-trained models.
 The difference lies in that the quantization factor in the activation layer is dynamically decided by the data range used when the neural network model is run, while for PTQ samples from a small-scale pre-processed dataset are used to obtain data distribution and range information in the activation layer, then records it permanently in the newly generated quantization model.
-Of the Intel&reg; AI Quantization Tools for TensorFlow which we will talk about later on,  onnxruntime supports this method at the backend only.
+Of the Intel&reg; Intel&reg; Neural Compressor which we will talk about later on,  onnxruntime supports this method at the backend only.

 The basic procedure for the post-training quantization of neural networks is as follows:

 1. Fuse FP32 OP to INT8 OP.
 For example, <em>MatMul</em>, <em>BiasAdd</em> and <em>ReLU</em> can be fused into a single quantized OP at the fully connected layer,  <em>QuantizedMatMulWithBiasAndRelu</em>.
 Different neural network frameworks support different fuse-able OPs.
-For Intel&reg; AI Quantization Tools for TensorFlow, which will be discussed later on, below we can see a list of fuse-able OPs supported by TensorFlow: [https://github.com/intel/neural-compressor/blob/master/neural_compressor/adaptor/tensorflow.yaml#L110](https://github.com/intel/neural-compressor/blob/master/neural_compressor/adaptor/tensorflow.yaml#L110).
+For Intel&reg; Intel&reg; Neural Compressor, which will be discussed later on, below we can see a list of fuse-able OPs supported by TensorFlow: [https://github.com/intel/neural-compressor/blob/master/neural_compressor/adaptor/tensorflow.yaml#L110](https://github.com/intel/neural-compressor/blob/master/neural_compressor/adaptor/tensorflow.yaml#L110).

 For fuse-able OPs supported by pyTorch, please see : [https://github.com/intel/neural-compressor/blob/master/neural_compressor/adaptor/pytorch_cpu.yaml#L251](https://github.com/intel/neural-compressor/blob/master/neural_compressor/adaptor/pytorch_cpu.yaml#L251)